 Can I Play Sport After Laser Surgery?

-For high-impact sports such as boxing and martial arts, we recommend waiting at least one month, but within this time patients can return to training following the necessary precautions outlined above.
+For higher-impact sports – such as boxing or martial arts – it is recommended that you wait at least one month before getting back in the saddle, so to speak.
+You can in, however, return to training following the necessary precautions outlined above.

 Laser Eye Surgery can be a huge benefit for those of us who love playing sports.
 Find out why, here.